KULeuven-MICAS/accfg-artifacts/README.md

 # Perform post processing on the numbers themselves
 python3 get_all_numbers.py -i /repo/snax-mlir/kernels/streamer_matmul/results -o results.pkl
 ```
-**Explanation:** Gather performance data of all results and dump in a small pickle file
+**Explanation:** Gather performance data of all results and dump in a small pickle file (contains a pandas DataFrame)

 _~ <1 minute_